emoreno0/libre-code/README.md

 ## 🧩 An open-source code editor
 No telemetry.
 No subscriptions.
 No unnecessary features.
-Just a fast, editor built for real developers.
+Just a fast editor built for real developers.

 ---